gangeli/qry/README.md

 ### Hello Google!
 Of course, this would not be a very useful tool if you could not pass a program command line arguments.
-This is done in a way reminiscent of shell scripting: A dash (`-`) preceeds arguments which are intended to be preceded by a dash; an arrow (`->`) preceeds arguments which are passed verbatim.
+This is done in a way reminiscent of shell scripting: A dash (`-`) precedes arguments which are intended to be preceded by a dash; an arrow (`->`) precedes arguments which are passed verbatim.
 Arguments which are intended to be key/values are placed into a tuple: `-("key", "value")`.
 For example, we can try to ping Google: